ffernn-dev/website-remake/docs/README.md

 6. Web optimise the images using [TinyPNG](https://tinypng.com/).
 7. Save the optimised icons to public/icons.
 8. Save the optimised logo and favicon to public/images.

-> [!NOTE]
-> Graphic design is not the focus of this course, you should not spend excessive time designing logos and icons.

 ---